nVerhasselt/fairly-front/README.txt

 08/11/2023
 -SessionList and sessionRow components which allows to map the API response object for Home view.
 -click on a session open session/:id page
+I used useNavigate because it seems to be more recent than useHistory (https://medium.com/@kgreve14/usehistory-usenavigate-5b383160adba)

 to do:
 -API call with userId and sessionId payload (see swagger)